Sansum Clinic

-Sansum Clinic, founded in 1921, is one of the oldest non-profit outpatient clinics in California.
+Sansum Clinic, founded in 1921, is one of the oldest non-profit clinics in California.
 Located in Santa Barbara, it is also one of the largest healthcare providers on the south and central coast of California.
-The Sansum Clinic was established by William Sansum, the first physician to develop and administer insulin in the U.S. to successfully treat a diabetic patient.
+The Sansum Clinic was established by Dr. William David Sansum, the first physician to develop and administer insulin in the U.S. to successfully treat a diabetic patient.
 The clinic expanded to treat other patients who did not require hospitalization.
-As of May 2013, Sansum Clinic's approximately 1,200 physicians, staff and scientists represent more than 30 medical specialties and subspecialties at 23 patient care locations.
+As of October 2023, Sansum Clinic's approximately 1,450 physicians and staff represent more than 30 medical specialties and subspecialties at 22 patient care locations.